tashatsar/courses-notes/README.md

 # courses-notes 📚🤓🚀
-Summaries and otes on various courses and technical topics.
+Summaries and notes on various courses and technical topics.

 TBD: navigation